-This 2018 advertisement for Google’s Pixel 2 phone features stereotype-defying scenes from 83-year-old Sumiko Iwamuro’s life.
+This 2018 advertisement for Google’s Pixel 2 phone features stereotypical and stereotype-defying scenes from 83-year-old Sumiko Iwamuro’s life.
 The story opens with pictures and clips of Sumiko doing things we may typically associate with an active octogenarian – spending time with friends, exercising in the park, getting her hair done at the salon, and running a small dumpling shop with her brother.
 As we are shown what she does on Thursdays – listening to vinyl records at home – the background music shifts to techno music, and we see that on Saturdays, she is also a popular DJ in nightclubs across Tokyo.
 The commercial ends with the narrator stating, “There’s a deeper story behind every picture.
-Question your lens,” and advertises Google Pixel 2, the “world’s best smartphone camera.”
+Question your lens,” and advertises Google Pixel 2 as the “world’s best smartphone camera.”

 How does this commercial challenge stereotypes about older people?

 What does the narrator mean when she tells us “There’s a deeper story behind every picture.
 Question your lens”?
 What does it mean to question your lens?